MihutaMihail/discord_bot/README.md

 Used for deleting the history of commands.

 ### ```!find_words```
 Used for finding words from the English alphabet from random letters.
 This function will need a parameter in which you can type any letter or combination of letters and the bot will give you 50 words that you can make with those combinations of letters.
 Note, words that are shorter than 3 letters will not be shown.
 In addition, the words shown will not necessarily contain all the letters that you have used.
-It searches words that can you made with your combination of letters but will not try to use every letter.
+It searches words that can you make with your combination of letters but will not try to use every letter.